MarcosCobena/marcoscobena.github.io/items/Just-PCL-OpenID-authentication-in--XamarinForms--Firebase-and-limited-resources-53591bb20887.md

 *(This post was imported, please [contact](#/contact) me if there's anything wrong with it.
 Thanks in advance)*

-# Just-PCL OpenID authentication in #XamarinForms, Firebase and limited resources

-   10 (ten) years after my first date with OpenID protocol, last week it was back to my life.
-By the former I reimplemented a bridge to…   --------

 ### Just-PCL OpenID authentication in #XamarinForms, Firebase and limited resources

 10 (ten) years after my first date with OpenID protocol, last week it was back to my life.
 By the former I reimplemented a bridge to authenticate users at public high schools, in PHP (with classes) 🤷🏻‍♂️ Also, I needed to learn a new path to Push Notifications with Azure.
 And some 1-to-1 consultancy hours.